 Image by Alessandro Parodi Five Hundred Pixels

 After Venice fell to Napoleon in 1787 the city's Jews experienced six months of freedom before the Austrian administration restricted them to the Ghetto once again.
 It wasn't until Venice joined with Italy in 1866 that full emancipation was gained, but even that was short lived.
-Many of Venice's Jews fled before the Nazi occupation but 246 were arrested and sent to the camps between 1943 and 1944; only eight survived.
+Many of Venice's Jews fled before the Nazi occupation, but 246 were arrested and sent to concentration camps between 1943 and 1944; only eight survived.
 A memorial consisting of harrowing bas-reliefs and the names and ages of those killed now lines two walls facing Campo del Ghetto Nuovo.

 You can stroll around this peaceful precinct by day and night, but the best way to experience the Ghetto is on a guided tour of three of the synagogues offered by the Museo Ebraico, departing hourly from 10.30am.